-- Today: Many modern TENS units are offered to combat pain offering an effective alternative to addictive pain medicines.
+Today: Many modern TENS units are offered to combat pain offering an effective alternative to addictive pain medicines.

-Pain relief from TENS therapy has shown varying results with aid lasting as short as 5 minutes and up to 24 hours.
-There's no definite answer as to why this is, but one hypothesis is that pain relief depends on the pain type as well as the level of pain.
 Acute pain is going to require less treatment compared to more severe and chronic pain types.
 Tips for consistent pain relief with TENS therapy include continuously using the TENS unit as well as changing the electrode positions and intensity of the treatment.

 TENS Unit Benefits